p-se/fleet/dev/README.md

 ginkgo e2e/multi-cluster
 ```

+If you use a `.env` file to load your configuration automatically, you can omit sourcing the
+`dev/setup-{single,multi}-cluster` scripts and call them directly.

 ### Testing changes incrementally

 To test changes incrementally, rebuild just one binary, update the image in k3d